School Meals – inc Free School Meal Eligibility

 What happens at lunchtime?

-Junior pupils can also have school lunches which cost £2.15 per day or £10.75 per week.
+Junior children can also have school lunches, costing £2.25 per day or £11.25 per week (£2.35 per day or £11.75 per week from Term 4).
 We are happy to operate a flexible lunchtime arrangement – you can opt for your child to have lunch on any number of days in the week (as long as you have selected their meal choice on the Aspens Select online system by 8.30am on the day, although you can order weekly or monthly in advance if you wish).
 All school meals are paid direct via Aspens Select.
 Please contact the school office for more information.

 The latest menu is available to download below.